Ashima Shiraishi

 Ashima Shiraishi (白石阿島, Shiraishi Ashima, born April 3, 2001) is an American rock climber.
 Shiraishi started climbing at the age of six at Rat Rock in Central Park, joining her father.
 Only a few years later, she quickly established herself as one of the top boulderers and sport climbers in the world.
-Her numerous accolades include first-place finishes in international competitions, and multiple first female and youngest ascents.
+Her numerous accomplishments include first-place finishes in international competitions, and multiple first female and youngest ascents.
 Shiraishi is featured in several short documentary-style films, and is the subject of the documentary short "Return to the Red" (2012).